Table of Contents:

 - 300ms+ average ping

 - You may experience call drops and the packet loss messages you see likely stem from poor networking hardware.
-You should continue to step 5 but should improve your network hardware quality.
+You could continue to the next step, but should also seek to improve your network hardware quality.

 - 0-85ms latency: